microsoft/WhatTheHack/037-WindowsVirtualDesktop/Student/01-Plan-WVD-Architecture.md

 - Created a document defining all of the parameters that will be used in the deployment challenges.

+## Tips

+Have you designed with both the PoC and eventual size in mind?
+Consider [Enterprise level deployment guidance](https://docs.microsoft.com/en-us/azure/architecture/example-scenario/wvd/windows-virtual-desktop) and confirm if Azure limits are adhered to.
+How might cost be balanced with capacity in a follow the sun model?

 ## Learning Resources

 Here are some links that may help inform design decisions: